c1728p9/board-recovery-instructions/win10-interface-update.md

 ## Firmware update table
+The following list of boards may have an old bootloader and are recommended to update.
+Please note that this is not an exhaustive list and there could be others.

 | Board                     | Update Firmware                                   | Recovery Image                                |
 | ------------------------- | ------------------------------------------------- | ----------------------------------------------|
 | Nordic-nRF51-DK           | 0244_sam3u2c_bootloader_update_0x5000.bin         | bootloader_bin/0244_sam3u2c_bl_0x5000.bin     |